jchancereul/WinesClassification2/README.md

 Wines classification using neural networks and the OpenCV library

-Compiled solution - .zip of the .exe of the project

 Data - databases used during the project

 Docs - documentation of the project and screenshots